 Global Webhook

-Use Global Webhook to send app events to Membrane in a centralized (not per-user) way.
+Use Global Webhook to send internal events to Membrane in a centralized (not per-user) way.
 Simply make an HTTP request of any type to the webhook URI and the event will be captured and processed.- Authentication Token (Recommended) – Include the tenant’s authentication token in the

 Authorizationheader.
-Membrane will automatically extract the tenant ID from the token. - Tenant ID Formula – Configure a formula in the App Event Type settings that extracts the tenant ID from the event payload.
+Membrane will automatically extract the tenant ID from the token. - Tenant ID Formula – Configure a formula in the Internal Event Type settings that extracts the tenant ID from the event payload.
 This is useful when you cannot include an authentication token in the request.

 - User ID Formula (Legacy) – For backward compatibility, you can use the older “User ID Formula” field which works the same way as Tenant ID Formula.